CSuperlei/SINCaller/README.md

-# scSNV
+# scSNVIndel
-scSNV: Calling Single Cell SNV using Bi-LSTM based on Attention
+scSNVIndel:  Searching the protential of using Bi-LSTM neural network for single cell SNV and Indel calling.